Netflix/vizceral/USAGE.md

 -   `matches` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The matches object { total, visible }

-# nodeHighlighted
+# objectHighlighted

-The `nodeHighlighted` event is fired whenever a node is highlighted.
+The `objectHighlighted` event is fired whenever an object is highlighted.
+`object.type` will be either 'node' or 'connection'

 **Properties**

--   `node` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The node object that has been highlighted, or the highlighted node that has been updated.
+-   `object` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The object that has been highlighted, or the highlighted object that has been updated.

 # constructor